-An innovative alternative to pagers trialled by the West Suffolk NHS Foundation Trust (WSFT) has been shortlisted for a prestigious healthcare award.
+An innovative alternative to pagers trialled by the West Suffolk NHS Foundation Trust (WSFT) has been lauded at a prestigious healthcare award ceremony.

-The Trust has been shortlisted for the national Health Service Journal Awards for ‘Using Technology to Improve Efficiency’ after testing a new digital communication tool – Medic Bleep.
+The trust was shortlisted for the national Health Service Journal Awards for ‘Using Technology to Improve Efficiency’ after testing a new digital communication tool – Medic Bleep.
 Although it was not selected as the overall winner, the team was recognised and celebrated for its outstanding contribution to healthcare

 Following support from the EAHSN, the company behind Medic Bleep, ‘Medic Creations’, ran a successful pilot at West Suffolk Hospital in Bury St Edmunds, and is now working on rolling the product out to other hospitals.

 Nick Jenkins, medical director for WSFT, said: